 Study of methods appropriate in social studies classes grades 7-12 using the standards of NCSS (National Council of the Social Studies).
 There is an additional fee with this course.
-50 hours of field experience required.
-Prerequisites: 2.85 GPA; C- or higher in EDU 220.
+50 hours field experience required.
+Prerequisites: 2.85 GPA; C- or higher in EDU 310.
+Co-requisite: EDU 350.
 (Spring)